tempest2023/ConciseMarkDownBlog/doc/deployment.md

    - Click **Save**

 3. **Wait for deployment**
-   - GitHub Actions will automatically build and deploy
+   - The manually triggered GitHub Actions workflow builds and deploys
    - This takes 3-5 minutes
    - Your blog will be available at `https://username.github.io/repo-name`